 Do you test for DM in your boxers?

 Our dogs are not tested for DM (Degenerative Myelopathy), simply because we don't breed dogs with DM.
-I have never seen DM in any of our dogs or bloodlines that I use.
-All of our foundation dogs come from World Champions such as Perico, Orgon, In-Petto, and Hiram des Grand des Fondes du Abymes.
-These dogs are pillars of the boxer breed, meaning they were bred hundreds of times in Europe and responsible for shaping the boxer breed as we know it.
-Our dogs are further tested in working sports where they excel.
-Furthermore, I have owned every dog to their late years, I have never seen DM.
+Every year, the medical community comes with more tests for the ever increasing diseases in dogs.
+In truth, many of these diseases have cropped up in recent years due to poor breeding practices and people looking to make a quick buck.
+I have owned every dog to their late years, I have never seen DM.
 They only way to have DM is to breed DM, which is not something we practice.
 What we do practice is breeding excellent dogs to excellent dogs, which is seen by the titles and awards that we have won and continue to win in a variety of canine disciplines.

 Ultimately DM is a result of breeders who don't understand or have limited knowledge of their pedigrees or the individual dogs they are using in their breeding program.
-Many boxers with DM are coming from Pet shops or puppy mills breeders and back yard breeders.
+Therefore in that case, they should test for DM.

 Pair Selection for Breeding

-The majority of breedings done in my kennel are planned years in advance.
+All breedings are planned years in advance.
 This is why there is so much excitement around every litter we produce.
 Our dogs are selected by pedigree, temperament and conformation.
-We take great care of meticulously scrutinizing our pups to select the best from birth.
-At birth, you can see the raw genetics at play.
-From that time on, we may keep back or monitor these prospects until they mature.
-At maturity, which may take up to 3 years, is when we make our final selection for breedings.
-The pairs have been tested, and observed how they handle the challenges of training and showing, as well as family socialization.
+We take great care of meticulously scrutinizing our pups to select the best for breeding.
+Our selection process starts at birth, you can see the raw genetics at play.
+From that time on, we may keep back or monitor prospects until they mature.
+Maturity may take up to 3 years for some dogs.
 We take great pride in every pup we produce and do not cut corners when selecting pair.

-On average, every female is bred only 3 times in her lifetime and then retired.
-The genetic possibilities are endless yet limited to only 6 or 8 individuals per litter.
+On average, our females are bred twice in their lives.
+The genetic possibilities are endless yet we are limited to only 6 or 8 offspring per litter.
 Her first breeding is usually done to what we feel is the best candidate for the overall achievement of our goals.
-The second breeding is done to another excellent candidate, which after further evaluation of pups we decide which litter yielded the most consistency of desired traits.
-The third breeding is done to the sire with the best results.
+The second breeding may be done to another excellent candidate, to widen our gene pool and give us more genetic variety in the years ahead but with always maintaining the same goals.